Eight-period day, 46-minute periods. Classes meet five days per week. Two semesters, 18-weeks each.

 Honors/Enriched Courses: The “honors/enriched” designation indicates courses are taught at an accelerated pace.
 These courses do not receive weighted grades.

 More than forty courses are offered at AHS/CHS for dual high school and college credit.
+Learn more about taking DMACC credits in high school.

 More extensive information regarding currently available curriculum may be found in the Course Description Guide.